Equations of tropical varieties: Toric varieties and their tropical models

 \begin{remark} Given a toric variety $X_k$, where $k$ is a valued field, some authors refer to the corresponding tropical scheme $X_\T$ as the tropicalization of $X_k$. \end{remark}

-Observe that the toric $\Fun$-schemes $X^\Delta$ described above are integral.
-However, the class of integral $\Fun$-schemes is larger; it allows objects that are non-normal and/or not of finite type.
-In the scheme-theoretic tropical geometry that we develop in this paper, the class of ambient spaces in which tropicalization makes sense can naturally be enlarged from toric varieties to integral $\Fun$-schemes.
+Observe that the toric $\Fun$-schemes $X^\Delta$ described above are locally integral.
+However, the class of locally integral $\Fun$-schemes is larger; it allows objects that are disconnected, non-normal, and/or not of finite type.
+In the scheme-theoretic tropical geometry that we develop in this paper, the class of ambient spaces in which tropicalization makes sense can naturally be enlarged from toric varieties to locally integral $\Fun$-schemes.